top of page

 Advances in Eco-Friendly Anti-Fouling Technologies

 Environmental concerns about traditional biocidal anti-fouling paints are escalating.
 Researchers and companies are now focusing on eco-friendly alternatives.
 The marine industry is prioritizing the development of non-toxic coatings to reduce marine biofouling costs, which exceed USD 150 billion annually.
-The surge in scholarly works on marine fouling from 2009 to 2022 underscores the field's growing importance.

 Biomimetic coatings, inspired by marine organisms, are a promising solution.
 These coatings aim to prevent fouling without toxic substances.
 By studying shark skin and lotus leaves, researchers are discovering how to replicate these natural defenses on ship hulls.
-The book "Advances in Marine Antifouling Coatings and" offers insights into these advancements.
+The book "Advances in Marine Antifouling Coatings" offers insights into these advancements.

 Biomimetic Coatings Inspired by Marine Organisms